Alexis-Bll/network-lab-portfolio/enterprise-network-lab/topology/README.md

 ## Design Progression

-The purpose of maintaining both topology versions is to clearly demonstrate the evolution of the lab design.
+The purpose of maintaining both topology versions is to demonstrate the evolution of the lab design.

 ### V1 focuses on:
 - Private WAN/MPLS-style architecture